Photo by Light Wav Media

 Fursuit Dance Competition

-Sign-up deadline: Friday, March 10th, 2023 at 11:59 PM ET
+Sign-up deadline: Friday, March 8th, 2024 at 11:59 PM ET

-Try-outs (Preliminaries) event: Friday, March 17th Time TBD
+Try-outs (Preliminaries) event: Friday, Time TBA

 Summary of Competition

-- Potential and interested competitors will be able to register for the event online (details within document).
+• Potential and interested competitors will be able to register for the event online (details within document).
 Competitors will have to try out in a preliminary event which will occur on Friday afternoon.

-- This is a very action-packed event with lots of loud music and lighting effects.
+• This is a very action-packed event with lots of loud music and lighting effects.
 If you have any health concerns regarding noise levels or the lighting equipment of the event, please do not hesitate to contact the organizer (contact information provided at the bottom of page).

 Competition Format & Process